telerik/xamarin-forms-docs/nativecontrols/ios/calendar/overview.md

 # Calendar for Xamarin.iOS: Overview

-<code>TKCalendar</code> is a highly customizable calendar component that offers different view modes, animations, great performance and customization options.
+**TKCalendar** is a highly customizable calendar component that offers different view modes, animations, great performance and customization options.
 Its EventKit data source helper allows for easy importing of events from the device.

 <img src="../images/calendar-overview001.png"/>